 During the summer and fall of 2018 residents and business were given the opportunity to express their needs, help identify problems, recommend solutions, and paint a picture of the future of the township by participating in the update of the Township Comprehensive Plan.
 The “Swatara Community Survey” was attached to the Summer 2018 edition of the township newsletter and was available online.
 A total of 342 responses were received, and a summary of the results is available by clicking on the attachment.

 The responses to the survey are being used a guiding light to help determine problem areas, needs, and desires.
 In evaluating the responses, the Steering Committee noticed three general areas where people expressed concerns and ideas, and they are 1) Transportation – Congestion Mitigation and Safety; 2) Improving Neighborhoods; and 3) Economic Development & Municipal Facilities.
-Township staff is now working with the Committee and the Township Planning Commission to create a list of implementable projects that may have already been started and new initiatives that will also held address the issues.
-The first draft of the “Initial Summary List of Potential Projects” will be available soon.
+Township staff has been working with the Committee and the Township Planning Commission to create a list of implementable projects that may may be intiated and that will also help address the issues identified in the Survey.
+This list has been developed over the first three quarters of 2019.
+The first draft of the “Initial Summary List of Potential Projects” is being made available in October of 2019.

 The Board of Commissioners want to engage citizens in discussions about projects they should act on, what they should change as far as ordinances and policies, and how they can help achieve a better future for all.
 The Township Planning Commission will act as a sounding board and help develop and evaluate options.
 Citizens are encouraged to attend any of the regular public meetings of either Board to speak their mind and provide input.
 A timeline for the completion of the plan is shown below as an attachment.
 The Board of Commissioners will most likely update the Plan Amendment before the end of 2019.